canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

 In this section, we will:

 1. Show a `Sign In` button that signs a person into their google account.
-2. Show a `Sign Out` button that signs are person out of their google account.
+2. Show a `Sign Out` button that signs a person out of their google account.
-3. Automatically know via google's API when the user signs in and out and update the page.
+3. Automatically know via google's API when the user signs in and out, and update the page accordingly.
 4. Show a welcome message with the user's given name.

 ### What you need to know

-- Once the Google API has been fully loaded, information about the current authenticated user can be found in the `googleAuth` object.
+- Once the Google API has been fully loaded, information about the currently authenticated user can be found in the `googleAuth` object.
 This can be retrieved like:

   ```js